pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

   - Creates a tag for the new version
   - Pushes version bump and new tag to github
   - Publishes all of the updated node packages to npm

+99. From the `styleguide` directory: `gulp push-styleguide` will push to production.
+Make sure you are targeting the correct space on CF

 100. Merge `master` back into `development`